openenergymonitor/emonbase/docs/rfm69-spi.md

 Radio packets received by the RFM69 SPI board are read using what is called an `Interfacer` in a piece of software called `emonHub` that runs on the RaspberryPi.
 The interfacer is called `EmonHubRFM69LPLInterfacer` and makes use of [our modifed version](https://github.com/openenergymonitor/rpi-rfm69) of the [jgillula/rpi-rfm69 library](https://github.com/jgillula/rpi-rfm69).

-This library is installed as standard on the latest emonSD image, it will also install automatically if an older emonSD image is upgraded.
+This library is installed as standard on the latest emonSD image (`emonSD-10Nov22` onwards), it will also install automatically if an older emonSD image is upgraded by running 'Full Update' in Admin>Update.

 If you are adding an RFM69 SPI board to an existing install you will need to add the following interfacer configuration entry in the interfacers section of emonhub.conf to enable reading from this board: